 With only 10 percent of top blogs written by women (more on that in my next post), the talk in the tone in the blogosphere is sometimes decidedly of the men’s locker room variety.

-Which might somewhat explain the wildfire viral meme earlier this week over a stock photo, some dirty talk and posturing that thinly veiled a set of hairly legs and an ego as big as Chicago.
+Which might somewhat explain the wildfire viral meme earlier this week over a stock photo, some dirty talk, and posturing that thinly veiled a set of hairly legs and an ego as big as Chicago.
+Brian Connolly is the puppet master behind the ruse and he has used his titillating story to bash many bloggers, and even go after their families.

-Many male bloggers, who I respect in every way, had a grand hay ride.
+Many male bloggers, who I respect in every way, had a grand hay ride with Strumpette.
 I realize that this was fun, and it was the biggest commotion to hit our sleepy little corner of the blogosphere in weeks.

 However, no matter what some guys may say, using overblown female stereotypes, which are hard to shed, is NOT the way to, as John Wagner put it, “poke a little of the air out of the overhyped ego of the PR profession.”